THE ANTECEDENTS OF TRUE REVIVAL (Part 2)

 Behold, I send My messenger, And he will prepare the way before Me.
 And the Lord, whom you seek, Will suddenly come to His temple, Even the Messenger of the covenant, In whom you delight.
 Behold, He is coming,” Says the LORD of hosts.”
 (Malachi 3:1 NKJV).

 History has clearly taught us that true revivals don’t just happen arbitrarily or randomly.
 No generation in the past has ever experienced a mighty move of God by chance.

-If any generation desires God’s overwhelming presence, it must prepare the way for God.
-God is not an intruder or gatecrasher who will force His way into our affairs when not invited or wanted.
+If any generation desires to see the manifestation of God’s overwhelming presence, it must prepare the way for God.
+God is not an intruder or a gatecrasher who will force His way into our affairs when not invited or wanted.

-It is our responsibility to prepare the way before the Lord and seek Him with all our hearts and when we do this, the Lord will not fail to come to His temple, the Church.
+It is our responsibility to prepare the way before the Lord and seek Him with all our hearts and when we do this, the Lord will not fail to reveal His awesome presence and power in His temple, the Church.

 If we fail to prepare the way before God and seek God wholeheartedly, we may not experience true revival in our generation.